AveIZTZ/Sound_Distance_Estimation/README.md

 # Sound_Distance_Estimation
-This is the baseline for sound distance estimation in IASP lab.
+This is the baseline for sound distance estimation task in IASP lab.

 ## Installation Guide
 ```